wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 IAM roles for EC2 instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use IAM roles and assign them to EC2 instances so there's no need to insert authentication parameters on the ``ossec.conf`` file.
+You can use IAM roles and assign them to EC2 instances so there's no need to insert authentication parameters on the ``agent.conf`` file.
 This is the recommended configuration.
 Find more information about IAM roles on EC2 instances in the official `Amazon AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_.

 This is an example configuration: